Salary Slip Format

 - Total Net Payable

-- The final amount payable to the employee after all deductions (Gross Earnings - Total Deductions).
+- Enter the final amount payable to the employee after all deductions, which is 'Gross Earnings' minus 'Total Deductions'.

 - Amount In Words